Ezequiel Tovar Player Props: Rockies vs. Nationals

-After going 1-for-3 with a double in his most recent game, Ezequiel Tovar and the Colorado Rockies face the Washington Nationals (who will hand the ball to MacKenzie Gore) at 8:40 PM ET on Friday.
+After going 1-for-4 with a double and an RBI in his most recent game, Ezequiel Tovar and the Colorado Rockies face the Washington Nationals (who will start Trevor Williams) at 8:10 PM ET on Saturday.

-He had a one-hit showing in his last game (1-for-3) against the Nationals.
+In his most recent appearance, he went 1-for-4 with a double and an RBI against the Nationals.

 Ezequiel Tovar Game Info & Props vs. the Nationals